-This ice cream has a lot going for it!
-It's dairy free, no churn, SUPER healthy and only four simple ingredients.
+This avocado mint ice cream recipe has a lot going for it!
+It's dairy free, no churn, SUPER healthy, and only four simple ingredients.

 The main ingredient in this ice cream is...avocado!
 Can you say "Hello healthy fats!"?